harreld/Coursera_Capstone/PopularVenueModeling.md

 The gathered data was explored and visualized to gain insight into candidate independent variables that might predict the target variable of popular venue category.
 To see if location data was a viable independent variable, the cities were clustered using the k-means algorithm to see if the clusters had a location pattern.
 To explore whether population and density variables might be useful a scatter plot was created to graph top venue type by mean population and mean population density.

 #### Clustering Cities by Top Venues
-Calculate venue category frequency per city

-Grouped by venue category to find counts of each

-Found unique categories

-Created a one hot table to have a column for each category

-grouped one hot table by city and found mean of each venue category to find fractionals

-examined the top 5 venue categories for each city

-Perform clustering of cities based on similarity of top venue categories to see if there was likely a location to top venue correlation also looked at each cluster to characterize

-Methodology section which represents the main component of the report where you discuss and describe any exploratory data analysis that you did, any inferential statistical testing that you performed, and what machine learnings were used and why.
+A one-hot table was created for the venue data so that each venue category became a dedicated column with a value of 1 only if the venue was that particular category, 0 otherwise.
+This one-hot table was then grouped by City applying a mean for each one-hot column.
+This grouped table thus contained the fractional occurence of each venue category within each city.

+The K-means clustering algorithm was applied to the top 10 venue categories to find 5 clusters of cities grouped by most similar rankings.
+The category value of each city was merged with its location data in preparation for graphing.
+A map of the United States was created with each of the 75 considered cities marked with using a color coded by category.
+Each of the 5 categories was also examined by table to see rough patterns in the top venues.

 #### Venue Popularity by Population and Density

 Exploration of relationships of population and density to venue popularity